ryantd42/NY-Legislative-Git/2023/A3297B-2023/bill.md

   §  137.
 BATTERY  ENERGY  STORAGE  SYSTEMS;  PROHIBITION  IN  ASSEMBLY DISTRICT  SIXTY-THREE.
 1. DEFINITION.
-FOR THE PURPOSES OF THIS SECTION, "BATTERY ENERGY STORAGE SYSTEM" SHALL MEAN ONE OR MORE  DEVICES,  ASSEM- BLED  TOGETHER,  CAPABLE OF STORING ENERGY IN ORDER TO SUPPLY ELECTRICAL ENERGY AT A FUTURE TIME, NOT TO INCLUDE A  STAND-ALONE  TWELVE-VOLT  CAR BATTERY  OR  AN  ELECTRIC MOTOR VEHICLE.
-A BATTERY ENERGY STORAGE SYSTEM SHALL BE CLASSIFIED AS A TIER ONE OR TIER  TWO  BATTERY  ENERGY  STORAGE
+FOR THE PURPOSES OF THIS SECTION, "BATTERY ENERGY STORAGE SYSTEM" SHALL MEAN ONE OR MORE  DEVICES,  ASSEM-

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD07276-02-3
+  LBD07276-04-3
- A. 3297--A  2
+ A. 3297--B  2

- SYSTEM  AS  FOLLOWS:  (A)  TIER ONE BATTERY ENERGY STORAGE SYSTEMS SHALL POSSESS AN AGGREGATE ENERGY CAPACITY LESS THAN OR EQUAL TO  SIX  HUNDRED KILOWATT  HOURS  AND,  IF  IN A ROOM OR ENCLOSED AREA, CONSIST OF ONLY A SINGLE  ENERGY  STORAGE  SYSTEM  TECHNOLOGY; (B) TIER TWO BATTERY ENERGY STORAGE SYSTEMS SHALL POSSESS AN AGGREGATE ENERGY CAPACITY GREATER  THAN SIX  HUNDRED  KILOWATT  HOURS  OR ARE COMPRISED OF MORE THAN ONE STORAGE
+ BLED  TOGETHER,  CAPABLE OF STORING ENERGY IN ORDER TO SUPPLY ELECTRICAL ENERGY AT A FUTURE TIME, NOT TO INCLUDE A  STAND-ALONE  TWELVE-VOLT  CAR BATTERY  OR  AN  ELECTRIC MOTOR VEHICLE.
+A BATTERY ENERGY STORAGE SYSTEM SHALL  BE  CLASSIFIED  AS  A TIER ONE OR TIER TWO BATTERY ENERGY STORAGE SYSTEM AS FOLLOWS: (A) TIER ONE BATTERY  ENERGY  STORAGE  SYSTEMS  SHALL POSSESS  AN  AGGREGATE ENERGY CAPACITY LESS THAN OR EQUAL TO SIX HUNDRED KILOWATT HOURS AND, IF IN A ROOM OR ENCLOSED AREA,  CONSIST  OF  ONLY  A SINGLE  ENERGY  STORAGE  SYSTEM  TECHNOLOGY; (B) TIER TWO BATTERY ENERGY STORAGE SYSTEMS SHALL POSSESS AN AGGREGATE ENERGY CAPACITY GREATER  THAN SIX  HUNDRED  KILOWATT  HOURS  OR ARE COMPRISED OF MORE THAN ONE STORAGE